 1. Find a faculty advisor.
 Students must have an SDSU faculty member in the EB Joint Doctoral program willing to accept them into their lab as a condition of acceptance into the program.
 Prospective students are strongly encouraged to contact faculty whose research interests are compatible with their own to determine if these faculty are accepting students, and, if so, to arrange a visit to campus.
 Most faculty will request to see a curriculum vitae and a statement of research interests from prospective students.

 2. Submit an application.
-The Joint Admissions Committee consisting of SDSU and UCR JDPEB faculty will evaluate potential student applications based on grade point average, GRE and TOEFL scores, research experience, and letters of recommendation.
+The Joint Admissions Committee consisting of SDSU and UCR JDPEB faculty will evaluate potential student applications based on grade point average, TOEFL scores (if applicable), research experience, and letters of recommendation.
 Selected students will be invited to interview at SDSU with faculty and current Ph.D. students.
 Selected foreign students will be invited to interview by phone.

 The following are to be taken into consideration when evaluating applicants for admission into the program.
 We will use the following criteria in our evaluation of students for the EB JDP. (in no particular order here)